 Prosecution.
-Commencing on the Effective Date and continuing until the termination of the Agreement, Licensee shall assume, in coordination with CSMC, full responsibility for, and shall use Commercially Reasonable Efforts to pursue, the application, maintenance, reexamination, reissue, opposition and prosecution of any kind (collectively “Prosecution”) relating to the Patent Rights, including, but not limited to, payment of all costs, fees and expenses related thereto.
-Subject to the approval of CSMC (which approval shall not be unreasonably withheld), Licensee shall have the right to select counsel with respect to the responsibility assumed by Licensee in this Section 5.1.
+Commencing on the Effective Date, Licensee shall assume, in coordination with CSMC, full responsibility for the application, maintenance, reexamination, reissue, opposition and prosecution of any kind (collectively “Prosecution”) relating to the Patent Rights in the Territory, including, but not limited to, payment of all costs, fees and expenses related thereto.
+Subject to the approval of CSMC (which approval shall not be unreasonably withheld), Licensee shall have the right to select counsel with respect to the responsibility assumed by Licensee in this Section 5.1, and Licensee shall diligently pursue the Prosecution of the Patent Rights to the benefit of CSMC.
 For all purposes of the patent Prosecution, CSMC shall be the named “client” of such patent counsel.
-Each party shall provide the other with copies of any and all material or communications with the United States Patent and Trademark Office, or any foreign patent office, and CSMC and Licensee shall be afforded the opportunity of prior review and comment on such action or paper.
+Each party shall provide the other with copies of any and all material or communications with the United States Patent and Trademark Office, or any foreign patent office, and CSMC shall be afforded the opportunity of prior review and comment on such action or paper.

 Prosecution.
-Company may prosecute any infringement of the Patent Rights at Company’s expense.
-Company must not settle or compromise any such litigation in a manner that imposes any obligations or restrictions on Drexel or grants any rights to the Patent Rights (other than Permitted Sublicenses) without Drexel’s prior written permission.
-Financial recoveries from any such litigation will be: (a) first, applied to reimburse Company for its litigation expenditures; and (b) second, as to any remainder, retained by Company but treated (as appropriate) as either (i) Net Sales for the purpose of determining the royalties due to Drexel under Section 5.6 or (ii) Sublicense Income for the purpose of determining the sublicense fees due to Drexel under Section 5.6.
+Company may prosecute any infringement of the Patent Rights or the Copyrights at Company’s expense.
+Company must not settle or compromise any such litigation in a manner that imposes any obligations or restrictions on Cornell or grants any rights to the Patent Rights or the Copyrights (other than permitted sublicenses) and, if applicable, Technical Information and/or Materials without Cornell’s prior written permission.
+Financial recoveries from any such litigation will be: (a) first, applied to reimburse each party for their respective litigation expenditures; and (b) second, as to any remainder, retained by Company but treated as Sublicense Income for the purpose of determining the sublicense fees due to Cornell under Section 5.4.
+Cornell reserves the right to intervene at Cornell’s expense and join Company in any litigation under this Article 12.
+If Company does not prosecute any infringement of the Patent Rights or the Copyrights, then Cornell may elect to prosecute such infringement at Cornell’s expense, and any financial recoveries will be retained by Cornell in their entirety.

 Prosecution.
 8.1 The Parties may jointly file a patent application or other applications for the registration of any Intellectual Property Rights in Japan or in any foreign jurisdiction (an “Application”) with respect to any Joint Invention, provided that the Parties have first executed a joint application agreement between the Parties setting forth, among other matters, the content of the application, the application process and the maintenance.